Blankets Have You Feeling Lost? You’ve Come To The Right Place!

 - Wither Relief: Padding at the withers can help lift the blanket off the wither to reduce the risk of rubbing.

-What you're seeing: Your horse is a full-bodied Warmblood-type or a well-muscled Quarter Horse, Paint, or other stock horse breed.
-Due to your horse’s body type, some blankets fit too snugly in the shoulders and hips.
+What you're seeing: Your horse is a full-bodied Warmblood type or a larger breed.
+Due to your horse’s size and shape, some blankets fit too snugly in the shoulders and hips.
 This causes pressure points that lead to uncomfortable rubs, especially when your horse is moving around.

-Look for: Blanket styles that are known for being cut for full-bodied horses and stock horses, as well as blankets with the following features:
+Look for: Blanket styles that are cut for bigger, well-muscled horses, designed with features like:

 - Gussets: Gussets are extra pieces of fabric sewn into the blanket to allow for a more generous fit and a greater range of motion.
 While you’ll most commonly see gussets at the shoulders, you can also find blankets with gussets at the hind legs.